Khloé Kardashian Just Gave Her First Interview About The Tristan Thompson Scandal

 "I do want to ask about this character that you had a baby with," the host said in reference to Thompson.
 "Is it time to stop dating basketball players?"

-Thompson currently plays for the Cleveland Cavaliers, and spent their most recent game in Los Angeles getting heckled by the audience about his behavior towards Khloé, according to People.
+Thompson currently plays for the Cleveland Cavaliers, and spent their most recent game in Los Angeles getting heckled by the audience about his behaviour towards Khloé, according to People.

 "I don't know, you know," Khloé replied.
 "I like what I like.
 What can I say?"